CHARACTERISTICS OF THE CLASS

-Possession of a high school diploma or G.E.D., preferably supplemented by college level coursework in mathematics, engineering or the sciences.
-Six years experience in the operation and maintenance of a wastewater treatment facility, including three years in a supervisory capacity; possession of a Class "A" Wastewater Treatment Plant Operator Certificate issued by the State of Florida, or an equivalent combination of training, education and experience.
+Possession of a high school diploma or G.E.D., supplemented by college level coursework in mathematics, engineering or the sciences.
+Six years of experience in the operation and maintenance of a wastewater treatment facility, including three years in a supervisory capacity; possession of a Class "A" Wastewater Treatment Plant Operator Certificate issued by the State of Florida.
 Must possess a valid State of Florida driver's license.
 Applicants who possess a valid out of state driver’s license must obtain the Florida driver’s license within 10 days of employment.

 B. KNOWLEDGE, SKILLS, AND ABILITIES

 Extensive knowledge of wastewater treatment process control procedures.

 Considerable knowledge of modern laboratory techniques and procedures as related to wastewater treatment and analysis.

 Considerable knowledge of maintenance techniques and procedures as related to equipment and processes of a wastewater treatment facility.

 Considerable knowledge of regulatory compliance testing and laboratory analysis procedures.

 A working knowledge of occupational hazards and appropriate safety procedures.

 A working knowledge of supervisory principles and practices.

 Considerable knowledge of Federal, State and local laws, rules and regulations as they pertain to the operation and management of wastewater facilities.